-"This involves ensuring that energy is not only affordable but also equitably distributed
+"This involves ensuring that energy is not only affordable but also equitably distributed to all users.

 "In this context, Malaysia has developed a comprehensive power development plan.
-This plan incorporates a diverse energy mix, including hydro-hiomage, and solar hydro, biomass, and solar
+This plan incorporates a diverse energy mix, including hydro, biomass, and solar energy.